-Scott is a director and senior partner in the management consulting Firm McKinsey & Company.
+Scott is a Senior Advisor and former Senior Partner in the management consulting Firm McKinsey & Company.
 He serves energy and industrial companies on matters of strategy, organization, and performance improvement.
-He has assisted integrated oil companies, independent exploration and production companies, national oil companies, electric utilities, and industrial companies that serve the energy industry.
+During his 35+ year tenure, Nyquist has advised oil and gas companies, power companies/utilities, chemical companies, and mining companies.
+Additionally, he has counselled private equity and industrial firms that support the energy industry.